 - The regular education teacher can help decide if your child needs positive behavior interventions, supplementary aids and services, or program modifications in the regular education classroom.
-He or she also can help decide if school personnel need support to teach your child.
+They also can help decide if school personnel need support to teach your child.

-- The regular education teacher can be key team member, as he or she is familiar with grade-level and age-level expectations for all children.
+- The regular education teacher can be a key team member, as they are familiar with grade-level and age-level expectations for all children.

-- One of the other team members (but not the child’s special education teacher) may also fill the role of school district representative if he or she meets the requirements of both roles.
+- One of the other team members (but not the child’s special education teacher) may also fill the role of school district representative if they meet the requirements of both roles.

-- Including your child at IEP meetings helps the child learn to speak up for him or herself, and understand his or her disability and educational needs.
-Your child will experience team working together to help him or her be successful.
+- Including your child at IEP meetings helps the them to learn to self-advocate, and understand their disability and educational needs.
+Your child will experience a team working together to help them be successful.

 - You can request that other school personnel be invited but they will need the permission of the school to attend.